9 great players who were born after Messi made his Barcelona debut

 — Get French Football News (@GFFN) February 11, 2023

 Borussia Dortmund are well known for developing some of the best forwards in world football and Moukoko looks like their latest prodigy.
-The 18-year-old has scored six league goals this season and is developing well.
+The 18-year-old has scored 13 goals since turning pro and is continuing to develop well.

 If he continues to develop at his current rate, Garnacho could prove to be the natural heir to the throne in Argentina.
-The Manchester United winger has been like lightning in a bottle this season.
+The Manchester United winger is one of the most entertaining players to watch at Old Trafford these days.

-The 18-year-old was born eight months after Messi made his debut and with an international call-up surely in the pipeline, he could soon get the chance to play with Messi himself.
+The 19-year-old was born eight months after Messi made his debut and he now gets the chance to play alongside the World Cup winner while on international duty.

-The Spanish midfielder is already closing in on 100 appearances for Barcelona at the age of just 18.
+The Spanish midfielder has already racked up over 100 appearances for Barcelona at the age of just 19.
 As Gavi made his Barcelona debut during the 2021-22 season, he never got the chance to play with Messi which is a shame.

 Chelsea’s spending under Todd Boehly has been heavily scrutinised, but we can’t help but get excited about Santos.
-An 18-year-old Brazilian playmaker coming over from Vasco da Gama?
-Sign us up.
+The 19-year-old Brazilian midfielder is currently developing on loan with Nottingham Forest.

 🎥 Andrey Santos – Chelsea’s new Brazilian midfielder.
 Not just a defensive midfielder pic.twitter.com/XN9x5q4CPl